 Your child is learning new vocabulary each and every day.
 With each changing season there is always new vocabulary to learn.
 Helping your child learn this new vocabulary is very important in helping him or her become an effective communicator.
 It also helps with listening and understanding.
 For example “Go get your shoes” will be replaced with “Go get your boots.”

 As a parent or caregiver you can model these new words during daily activities.
 You can also use seasonal books to introduce new vocabulary.
-The cold winter months are a perfect time to take advantage of all that your local library has to offer!
+Your library has a wide range of books that you can reserve online for pick up or download digital versions to enjoy in your home.
 The library has a variety of books that can help your child learn new vocabulary to go with the winter season.

 Check out some of these great titles: